mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/cli/dkp/upgrade/addons/index.md

 ## dkp upgrade addons

-Upgrade the core Addons in a cluster, one of [aws, azure, eks, gcp, preprovisioned, vsphere]
+Upgrade the core Addons in a cluster, one of [aws, azure, eks, preprovisioned, vsphere]

 ### Options